Generalized Pell graphs: Abstract

 \section{Abstract}

-In this paper, $k$-Pell graphs $\Pi _{n,k}$, $k\ge 2$, are introduced such that $\Pi _{n,2}$ are the Pell graphs defined earlier by Munarini.
+In this paper, generalized Pell graphs $\Pi _{n,k}$, $k\ge 2$, are introduced.
+The special case of $k=2$ are the Pell graphs $\Pi _{n}$ defined earlier by Munarini.
 Several metric, enumerative, and structural properties of these graphs are established.
 The generating function of the number of edges of $\Pi _{n,k}$ and the generating function of its cube polynomial are determined.
 The center of $\Pi _{n,k}$ is explicitly described; if $k$ is even, then it induces the Fibonacci cube $\Gamma_{n}$.
-It is also shown that $\Pi _{n,k}$ is a median graph, and that $\Pi _{n,k}$ embeds into some Fibonacci cube.
+It is also shown that $\Pi _{n,k}$ is a median graph, and that $\Pi _{n,k}$ embeds into a Fibonacci cube.

 \textbf{Keywords}: Fibonacci cube; Pell graph; generating function; center of graph; median graph; $k$-Fibonacci sequence

 \textbf{Mathematics Subject Classification (2020)}: 05C75, 05C12, 05C30, 11B39